rlkelly/tango-with-django-17/README.md

 tango-with-django-17
 =====================

-My work space for "How to Tango with Django 1.7" (now in beta!).
+My work space for "How to Tango with Django 1.7".